gchriswill/JicJacJoe/README.md

 Don't forget to add your local path to the command.
 Also, don't forget to build the project first...

-Please note that player-VS-player mode will not be available for module 1.
+Please note that player-VS-player `PvP` mode is not available right now,
+but it will in a future release.

 There are 3 convenient commands available at different stages: